2023-2024 Departmental Honors Program Details & Application

 - Creative writing concentration students who will be pursuing a creative project need not submit an academic writing sample.

-- The advising office will send a message to you in late March informing you of your English 191H seminar assignment for spring (see scheduling details below).
+- The advising office will send a message to you in mid-March informing you of your English 191H seminar assignment for spring (see scheduling details below).

 HONORS COURSE OF STUDY

-- When selecting other spring courses, students proposing a research thesis should plan for English 191H to take place on Tuesdays, 4 pm to 6:50 pm, while students proposing a creative thesis should plan for English 191H to take place on Thursdays, 4 pm to 6:50 pm.
+- When selecting other spring courses, departmental honors students should plan for English 191H to take place on Wednesdays, 4 pm to 6:50 pm.

 - For students pursuing an academic research project, this course will be a research practicum designed to train them in archival, library, and Internet research skills, as well as apprise them of current methodological and theoretical issues in the field of literary studies.